iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: void qdb_free_buffer(qdb_handle_t handle, char * buffer)

-    Frees a buffer allocated by :c:func:`qdb_get_buffer`.
+    Frees a buffer allocated by :c:func:`qdb_get`.

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param buffer: A pointer to a buffer to release allocated by :c:func:`qdb_get_buffer`.
+    :param buffer: A pointer to a buffer to release allocated by :c:func:`qdb_get`.
     :type buffer: char *

     :returns: This function does not return a value.